Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Neutrinos

 \subsubsection{Matter}

-\citeauthor{PhysRevD.17.2369} demonstrated that neutrinos propagating in a non-vacuum medium are affected by an effective potential which is equivalent to the refractive index of that medium \citep{PhysRevD.17.2369}.
-Later, Mikheyev and Smirnov \citep{mikheyev1986yad} showed that in fact, the neutrino oscillation parameters are modified when they propagate within a material medium, currently this is known as \textit{MSW effect}.
-This additional potential increases the neutrino effective mass, as well as, their mass and flavor.
+Wolfenstein demonstrated that neutrinos propagating in a non-vacuum medium are affected by an effective potential, equivalent to the refractive index of that medium \citep{PhysRevD.17.2369}.
+Later, Mikheyev and Smirnov \citep{mikheyev1986yad} showed that the neutrino oscillation parameters are modified when they propagate within a material medium; currently, this is known as \textit{MSW effect}.
+This additional potential increases the effective neutrino mass, as well as their mass and flavor.